Ghar Ki Izzat (1948 film): Plot

 While visiting his sister, Chandra meets Roopa and is captivated by her loving, sincere personality.
 Chandra and Roopa fall in love and are married despite their financial differences.
 However, when Chandra's parents learn about Roopa's social status, they insult and taunt her, slowly making her life miserable.
 Chandra's mother tries to give Roopa's clothes away to the servants, calls her a robber and insults her brothers when they come to visit her.
 She even locks up Roopa in a room while Chandra is on a trip to Pune!

-Chandra tries hard to change his parents' mind, but they don't pay attention to his words and continue oppressing Roopa.
-Despite Chandra's efforts, Roopa insists that she will listen to whatever her in-laws tell her, as she wants to win their heart with love and respect.
+Chandra tries hard to change his parents' minds, but they don't pay attention to his words and continue oppressing Roopa.
+Despite Chandra's efforts, Roopa insists that she will listen to whatever her in-laws tell her, as she wants to win their hearts with love and respect.
 A distraught Chandra is sick of the disparity meted out to him and his wife, and leaves home.
-He takes to drinking and gambling and his life falls apart.
+He takes to drinking and gambling, and his life falls apart.
 Radhika requests her mother to let Roopa out, as she is what Chandra truly needs.
 In the end, Chaman and Radhika help Chandra and Roopa be reunited again.

 Chandra's parents realise their mistake and apologise to their son and daughter-in-law and promise to be loving.
 His mother tells Roopa that, henceforth, she would treat her like her own daughter.
 The movie ends on a happy note with everyone enjoying a dance presented by Roopa and Radhika.

 The movie also addresses topics such as dowry, social injustice, poverty and relationships in a realistic and convincing manner.